maxchui/AutomationScripts/readme.md

 executed, 3 separate folders (i.e., `RAW`,`JPG`,`HIF`) will be created and images with the corresponding type would be relocated into the folder.

-Logs are in the aptly named `logs` folder.
+Logs are in the aptly named `Logs` folder.

 ## Contributing